Horrid Henry (book): Horrid Henry & Moody Margaret

-Horrid Henry has an archenemy, and that is Moody Margaret.
-Margaret lives next door to Henry, is in Henry's class and owns all the things that Henry's goody-goody parents don't let him have.
+Horrid Henry has an archenemy; Moody Margaret.
+She is in Henry's class, lives next door to him, and owns all the things that Henry's parents don't let him have.
 This is the only reason that Henry plays with Margaret.
-The two of them are playing pirates and squabbling over who is going to be Captain Hook and Peter is begging to not be the prisoner.
-When Margaret reluctantly hands over her Captain Hook role to Henry and takes his role as Mr. Smee and Henry orders her and Peter to walk the plank, she decides not to play pirates.
-Henry gets fed up and orders her to play but Margaret shrieks at him.
-Since no one can shriek as loud as her or as piercingly as her, Henry gives her back the hook and she decides to eat something.
-Selfish Henry doesn't want to share his food with her and gives her horrible choices.
-When he mentions "Glop"(A dish of horrible food mixed together), Margaret decides that she and Henry make the yuckiest Glop of all and eat it.
-After putting in horrible ingredients, Margaret eats a spoonful of it and doesn't show how much she hates it, in fact stating that it is good.
-When Henry doesn't want to eat it but takes a tiny spoonful, Margaret is about to do an unrevealed horrible thing if Perfect Peter had not intervened.
-He asks for some food and Henry gives him the glop!
+The two of them are playing pirates and bickering over who is going to be Captain Hook, while Peter begs to not be the prisoner.
+When Margaret reluctantly hands over her role as Captain Hook to Henry and takes his role as Mr. Smee, and Henry orders her and Peter to walk the plank, she gets fed up and decides to stop playing pirates.
+Henry orders her to carry on, but Margaret shrieks at him until Henry gives her back the hook.
+Margaret then decides to have a snack in Henry’s kitchen, but Henry refuses to share his food with her and gives her horrible cookies.
+When he mentions "Glop"(A dish of horrible foods mixed together), Margaret decides that she and Henry make the yuckiest Glop of all and eat it.
+After putting in many different ingredients, Margaret eats a spoonful of it and doesn't show how much she hates it, in fact stating that it is good.
+When Henry refuses to eat but a tiny spoonful, Margaret picks up a large spoonful of glop, but is interrupted by Peter before things go too far.
+Henry tricks a hungry Peter into eating the glop.

 Horrid Henry's Holiday

 Henry hates holidays.
 He has a very specific idea of what constitutes an ideal holiday, but his parents always have other plans.
 But when his family tell him they are going camping in France, he gets excited.
-However, the place isn't as good as Henry thought it would be.
-A rainy campsite with filthy toilets and he gets angry again.
-He tries to knock down tents and play horrible music but Dad stops him.
+However, the place they arrive to doesn’t meet Henry’s expectations.
+He tries to knock down tents and play loud music, but Dad stops him.
 Just as they are about to eat baked beans, it rains.
-The Family sleeps in the tent soundly but Henry can't due to the sharp rocks and mosquitoes.
-When they wake up, the family goes for a walk and Henry has to collect firewood.
-Henry uses the dry, wooden pegs holding up the tents as firewood and creates a big fire.
-Henry dreams that he is floating but when he wakes up, he finds that he actually is floating!
-The tent has been flooded, has collapsed and the rain has soaked everyone wet.
-Henry then takes his family to the campsite that he wanted to go with modernized things and the story ends with the family eating crisps and watching TV.
+The family sleeps in the tent soundly, but Henry stays awake all night due to the sharp rocks and mosquitoes.
+The next morning, the family goes for a walk, leaving Henry to collect firewood.
+Henry uses the dry, wooden pegs holding up the tents as firewood, as well as using pegs from other tents nearby.
+During the night, Henry wakes up only to discover that the tent has flooded and collapsed.
+Henry then convinces his family to go to the other campsite, and the story ends with the family eating crisps and watching TV.